Chia seeds have been labelled a ‘superfood’ and they are definitely the rising star in the healthy eating world, but are they really worth the hype?

 Chia seeds contain a decent amount of protein.
 By weight, they are about 14% protein, which is very high compared to most plants.
 They also contain a good balance of essential amino acids, so our bodies should be able to make use of the protein in them.
 On an amino acid scale, both chia and flax seeds score 115 and 92, respectively.
 Scores of greater than 100 mean that the protein is a high-quality, or complete protein, so chia seeds win a point for that!
 Chia seeds really are an excellent protein source, especially for people who eat little or no animal products.

-Chia seeds have a huge amount of dietary fiber with a whopping 11g per ounce, nearly half of the 25g recommended amount per day.
-The easiest way to increase fiber intake is to increase your consumption of plant-based foods like fruits, vegetables, nuts, seeds and unprocessed grains.
-Just one ounce of chia seeds provides 10g of fiber, almost half the daily recommendation for a woman over 50.
+Chia seeds have a huge amount of dietary fibre with a whopping 11g per ounce, nearly half of the 25g recommended amount per day.
+The easiest way to increase fibre intake is to increase your consumption of plant-based foods like fruits, vegetables, nuts, seeds and unprocessed grains.
+Just one ounce of chia seeds provides 10g fibre, almost half the daily recommendation for a woman over 50.

 How to consume them:

 Chia seeds are extremely absorbent, they swell up when exposed to any fluids.
 Chia seeds are great to add to many foods and drinks.
 They can be used whole or ground.
-Unlike some ‘super-foods’ like spirulina, chia seeds don’t have a strong flavor and can be easily used in recipes and added to smoothies without affecting flavor.
+Unlike some ‘super-foods’ like spirulina, chia seeds don’t have a strong flavour and can be easily used in recipes and added to smoothies without affecting flavour.

 Chia Seed Nutrition Profile

-The reason Chia seeds are so beneficial is due to them being rich in protein, fiber and omega-3 fats
+The reason Chia seeds are so beneficial is due to them being rich in protein, fibre and omega-3 fats

 - Protein (4.4g – 9% RDV)